SoftLockedLive/SoftLocked-profile/README.md

 ## 🚀 Current Focus

+- 🐧 Learning Linux and overcoming my fear of the terminal
-- 🔨 Building exciting projects that bring joy to me and others
+- 🔨 Building exciting projects for me and my friends
 - 📚 Learning new technologies and expanding my skill set
 - 🌐 Exploring innovative solutions and cutting-edge tech
 - 💬 Always open to interesting conversations and opportunities